Chris9533/be-games-project/README.md

  After this you will need to create your databases and seed them with data.

- -To create your databases run the command:
+ 1.To create your databases run the command:

- npm run setup-dbs
+ `npm run setup-dbs`

- -After this to seed your databases run the command:
+ 2.After this to seed your databases run the command:

- npm run seed
+ `npm run seed`

  ## Using the API